Geometric Structure of Bell Correlations in Bohmian Mechanics: A Configuration-Space Analysis of EPR Experiments: Bell inequalities and nonlocality

 \section{Bell inequalities and nonlocality}

 The previous section revealed strong correlations between the trajectories of the two particles, even though Alice and Bob can be arbitrarily far apart.
-Such correlations suggest a nonlocal influence, but to establish genuine nonlocality one must show that they cannot be explained by preexisting ``elements of reality'' shared by the particles before the experiment.
-This idea was introduced in the EPR argument\cite{epr}, while Bell later showed that such locally preexisting properties must satisfy certain statistical constraints known as the Bell
+While such correlations suggest nonlocality, establishing it requires showing that they cannot be reproduced by locally preexisting “elements of reality,” as introduced in the EPR argument \cite{epr}.
+Bell later formalized this requirement through statistical constraints -Bell inequalities- that any local hidden-variable theory must satisfy.

-Of course, since we assume equivariance and work with a standard Bell state, it is evident that the usual quantum mechanical results also hold here.
-Nevertheless, it is instructive to verify this explicitly within the Bohmian framework.
-We therefore perform a statistical analysis of the simulated trajectories by repeating the experiment many times and counting the spin outcomes for different experimental settings.
+Since our model satisfies equivariance and is based on a standard Bell state, it reproduces the usual quantum mechanical statistics in quantum equilibrium.
+In our construction, these correlations arise from a deterministic mapping of initial conditions (hidden variables) to outcomes.
+It is therefore natural to test whether the induced statistics satisfy or violate Bell inequalities.
+We perform this test numerically by repeating the experiment many times, sampling initial conditions according to $|\Psi|^2$, and counting the resulting spin outcomes for different measurement settings.